 Image Credit: Yamasa Tokei

-In recent years (and since the rise of Fitbits and other wearable activity trackers) researchers have studied that recommendation and found that indeed, walking ten thousand steps per day can boost heart health and improve overall wellness—with two caveats.
+In recent years (and since the rise of Fitbits and other wearable activity trackers) researchers have studied that recommendation and found that indeed, walking 10,000 steps a day can boost heart health and improve overall wellness—with two caveats.

 3 Things To Add To Your Walking Program If You Want To Lose Weight